Extracting Email Addresses from Excel (4 Easy Ways)

 Sample dataset to extract username from email addresses

-• First, select the whole table and visit the Text to Columns feature from the Data tab.
+• Select the whole table and choose the Text to Columns feature from the Data tab.

 Choosing Text to Column feature from the Data tab